Dhabi966/conflict-resolution/README.md

 # conflict-resolution

-## This is a subheading created on GitHub
+##This is a sub-heading created locally on GitHub

-All of this content added to the readme file has been added from my remote GitHub repository.
+All of this content added to the README file has been added from my local Git repository